skip to main content

 • compare school performance and progress to an international cohort and schools in the same region

-• compare results against schools with similar proportions of students with English-speaking backgrounds
+• compare results to schools with similar proportions of students with English-speaking backgrounds

 • evaluate instructional programs against objective evidence of student performance, to identify gaps and measure growth.